johncapovani/project-REST-rant/README.md

 REST-Rant is an app where users can review restaurants.

- As a a fellow restraunt  goer there are certain feautres that are required when determiting if the dining options on the radar is a good one.
-Menus, reviews, location, prices are all important aspects of finding that perfect restraunt to spend your hard earned money at.
+As a fellow restaurant goer, there are certain factors that are required when deciding if the dining options on the radar are good ones.
+Menus, reviews, location, and prices are all important aspects of finding that perfect restaurant to spend your hard-earned money at.

  Color Scheme: Contemparary Coffee Color Palette